- Ph.D., Harvard University (Government)

 - B.A., Harvard University (Social Studies, Women’s Studies)

-- At the undergraduate level I teach Political Science courses in American Politics, including the Politics of Minority Groups and Political Methodology .
+- At the undergraduate level I teach Political Science courses in American Politics and our Theory/Methods category, including the American Presidency, the Politics of Minority Groups, Dystopian Government, Political Methodology, and Quantitative Methods in Political Science.
 Previously, I have taught undergraduate courses in women & politics, freshman writing, identity politics, race & ethnicity, public policy, and futuristic fiction.

 Research and Publications